davidj778/Active-Directory/README.md

 <p>
 <p>
-Ensure Connectivity between the client and Domain Controller
+Ensure Connectivity between the client and Domain Controller by using the ping -t command and the private ip address of the Domain Controller
 </p>
 <img src="https://i.imgur.com/vkTuj9O.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>